Introduction to Nepal

 One of these mountains is Mount Everest, also known as the highest point on the planet.
-This is an amazing tourist spot to visit if you are feeling up for an adventure.
+This is a remarkable tourist spot to visit if you are feeling up for an adventure.
 You can either climb the mountain or merely trek there if you want something less challenging.

 Picturesque landscapes are also all around you, even if you choose not to hike up the mountains.
 There are plenty of fertile plains and valleys you can enjoy exploring.